The Singapore legal system is based on the English common law system.

 As mentioned in 2.2 Laws Applicable to Transfer of Title, the RPA sets out restrictions on foreign ownership of residential property in Singapore, but there are some exemptions.
 Non-Singaporeans and non-Singapore entities may acquire approved condominium developments or flats in buildings of at least six storeys.
 Subject to other rules, foreign developers may acquire residential property for the purpose of developing it for sale.

 Acquisitions of commercial real estate are traditionally financed by loans from banks and financial institutions.
-Given tax incentives and the low-interest environment, in recent years purchasers have turned to corporate bond issuances.
+In light of tax incentives and the low-interest environment, in recent years purchasers have turned to corporate bond issuances.
 Notwithstanding interest generated by crowdfunding – and, in some cases, direct lending of debt funds, particularly to small- and medium-sized enterprises – direct bank lending and corporate debt issuance remain the predominant sources of financing for large commercial acquisitions.

 An investor (who is the borrower) will typically grant a mortgage on real estate to a lender or lenders.

-Where separate title has not been issued, an investor may provide security by way of assignment of rights under the relevant contract for sale (eg, a building agreement or a sale and purchase agreement in respect of real estate).
-The assignment of the contract will be executed together with a mortgage over real estate which is executed in escrow and held by the lender until separate title to the real estate has been issued, when the mortgage is then registered.
+Where separate title has not been issued, an investor may provide security by way of an assignment of rights under the relevant contract for sale (eg, a building agreement or a sale and purchase agreement in respect of real estate).
+The assignment of the contract will be executed together with a mortgage over real estate, which is executed in escrow and held by the lender until separate title to the real estate has been issued, when the mortgage is then registered.

 Generally, Singapore companies are not restricted from providing security over real estate to foreign lenders, or from making loan repayments to a foreign lender, and there are no exchange controls in Singapore.
-However, the title to some leasehold real estate may require that the lenders or mortgagees be financial institutions permitted under the laws of Singapore to lend to the borrower.
+However, the title to some leasehold real estate may require the lenders or mortgagees to be financial institutions permitted under the laws of Singapore to lend to the borrower.

-Financing in the context of "lending of moneys" is a regulated activity subject to the jurisdiction of certain statutes.
+Financing in the context of the "lending of moneys" is a regulated activity subject to the jurisdiction of certain statutes.
 Express approval will have to be obtained if a foreign lender who is not licensed under the Banking Act or the Monetary Authority of Singapore Act engages in the lending of moneys.